DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.rst

 N and Z scale layouts should run at at about 12V-14V to avoid damage to the motors.
 See this thread to learn more about the pros and cons of running at higher voltages at this `Trainboard Thread <https://www.trainboard.com/highball/index.php?threads/dcc-voltage-and-n-scale-locomotives.56342/>`_ Another good link (along with just about anything written by Mark Gurries), is here: `Mark Gurries - Choosing the Right Booster <https://sites.google.com/site/markgurries/home/technical-discussions/boosters/choosing-the-right-booster>`_

 Most larger scales will run higher voltages.
-For reference, Digitrax systems put the rails at around 14V.
+For reference, Digitrax systems put the rails at around 14V and garden scale could be 18V.
 Do some homework to determine what voltage is best for your system.

 Amperage
 ^^^^^^^^^